KaiPereira/build-a-devboard/JOURNAL.md

 ![Pasted image 20250929163018.png](journal/Pasted%20image%2020250929163018.png)

-Then, **hold** the route tracks button, and go over to the symbol with 2 traces on it, or just tap 6.
+Then, **hold the route tracks button**, and go over to the symbol with 2 traces on it, or just **tap 6**.
 Then, go over to your USB-C, and tap on one of the D+/D- pins to start the trace, and route it down to your resistors.
 If the traces won't go into your resistors pads, that means that your resistors aren't evenly positioned, you can just the relative positioning tool to do this.

 And then you can just route the resistors nets into the RP2040 nets (Make sure they're centered so the traces are the same length, you could technically do this as a differential pair if you change your schematic slightly, but it's fine if you just position properly):